harrietty/harrietryder.co.uk/src/blog/optimistic-concurrency.md

 technical: false
 ---

 ### What is Optimistic Concurrency?
-First, a secnario...
+First, a scenario...

 Imagine you are a humble bookseller and you have signed into your shop's stock management system.
 A customer has just called you to tell you they want to add 2 more copies of _Normal People_ to their order.
 You have their customer record open and you can see their order.
 They've already got a copy on order, but they've decided to give copies to their mother-in-law and their brother, too.
 It's just such a good book.
 While they're on the phone with you, they ask you to change the delivery address to their office, which you do, as well.